byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 nothing #hide
 ```

 This guide introduces the basic functionality of this package in a step by step manner.
 This is a good starting point for learning about how to use this package.
 For more details about how to use a particular model or coupling, refer to the documentation for that particular model or coupling.
-For more examples of how to use this package see the [examples](@ref Examples).

 ```@contents
 Pages = ["library.md"]